MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/behavior-format-date-time-field.md

 ### Enter invalid values in an app

 Different clients have different ways to handle invalid input.
 For example, in Pacific time zone, daylight savings started on March 12th, 2023 at 2:00 AM, moving the time forward 1 hour to 3:00 AM.
 The time between 2:00 AM and 3:00 AM on that day doesn't exist.
-When users enter a value in that time range, apps may do one of the following:
+When users try to enter a value in that time range, apps may do one of the following:

 * Change to the previous or next valid time.
 * Revert to the last known value.
 * Show an error message.
-* Don't show times between 2:00 AM and 3:00 AM in the time picker, so that users won't select them in the first place.
+* Don't show times between 2:00 AM and 3:00 AM in the time picker, so that users can't select them in the first place.

 ### Get raw values with Web API